dokku/prop/README.md

   - Type: string
   - Default: `default`
   - Environment Variable: `PROP_NAMESPACE`
-  - Description:The default namespace.
+  - Description: The default namespace.
 Commands that allow namespace usage will note as such.

 All properties may be specified as environment variables.
-The `config.json` holding the config will only be read if any of the environment variables
+The `config.json` holding the config will only be read if any of the environment variables are missing.

 #### `config get key`